Steve Shepherd

-Steve Shepherd was a five-time world kickboxing champion and a top pioneer kickboxing promoter in the state of Florida.
+Steve Shepherd (October 10, 1950 – May 12, 2021) was a five-time world kickboxing champion and a top pioneer kickboxing promoter in the state of Florida.
 He defeated eight world champions from five weight divisions, four of them during their championship reigns.
 He also decisioned future world champions Don Wilson, Ted Pryor, Dale "Apollo" Cook and Bob "Thunder" Thurman.

-Promoting events between 1977–1999, Shepherd was the first kickboxing world champion who was also a major event promoter.
+Promoting events between 1977 and 1999, Shepherd was the first kickboxing world champion who was also a major event promoter.
 In the 1970s, he helped make South Florida a capital for the then new sport.
 Promoting principally out of West Palm Beach Auditorium, he was the first kickboxer to draw over $1 million in live gate receipts.
 He further proved that the sport could be financially viable through regular live events at the same venue.

 Biography

 Shepherd was born on October 10, 1950, in New York City, New York.
 He later moved to Lake Worth and West Palm Beach, Florida.
 Steve died on May 12, 2021, due to injuries sustained in an accident in November 2020.

 He studied karate with Mark Herman and Paul Anselmo, earning his black belt in Shotokan-Goju karate, before turning to the pro-kickboxing ring in early 1975.

 Shepherd opened his own karate school in West Palm Beach and also began promoting kickboxing matches.
 He maintained both ventures throughout his world championship career.
 After retiring from the ring, he trained, managed and promoted over 200 state, golden gloves national and world champions; both amateur and professional.
 He also ran Shepherd's Boxing & Kickboxing Center for over 25 years which became a favorite South Florida training facility for a multitude of popular champions: Don "The Dragon" Wilson, Bill “Superfoot” Wallace, Oscar De La Hoya, Zab Judah, Michael Moorer, Kassim Ouma and others.

-In 1979, he founded Ringstar Promotions for his live event business (1979-1999), Ringstar Products for his kickboxing equipment and, in 2009, ArmorFit for his mixed martial arts equipment business.
+In 1979, he founded Ringstar Promotions for his live event business (1979–1999), Ringstar Products for his kickboxing equipment and, in 2009, ArmorFit for his mixed martial arts equipment business.